particle-iot/docs/src/content/notes/mark-setup-done-cli.md

-On Gen 3 devices (Argon, Boron, B Series SoM, and Tracker) running Device OS 3.x or earlier, it is necessary to mark setup done.
+On Gen 3 devices (Argon, Boron, B-Series SoM, and Tracker) running Device OS 3.x or earlier, it is necessary to mark setup done.
 This can be done using the Particle CLI:

 ```
 particle usb setup-done